 Product management is a tough gig.
 It's no surprise then that many PMs describe the role as "drinking from a fire hose."

 Our aim here is to simplify the role of product management into three core skill sets.
-Throughout this PM Guide, we'll dig deeper into each topic but this post will setup the framework.
+Throughout this PM Guide, we'll dig deeper into every aspect but here we'll focus on laying out the framework.

 Jonathan Lewis, a Group Product Manager at Twitter and ex-Facebook PM, lays out his take on the three key skill sets here: